jucardwell/geog215/other_pages/projecttask3.md

 ### Descriptive Statistics

 Create a Descriptive Statistics table with number of observations, number of No Data (NA) observations, minimum, maximum, mean, and standard deviation for your variable of interest.
+You should use the [kable](https://rmarkdown.rstudio.com/lesson-7.html) package to make the table.
 Provide a 2-4 sentence paragraph that includes an explanation of your data.

 ### Plot